yqx7150/HFDAEP/README.md

 Fig. 3.
 Visual comparisons under 2D Random sampling at 80%.
 Top line: reference image, reconstruction using DLMRI, PANO and FDLCP; Bottom line: reconstruction using NLR-CS, DC-CNN, EDAEP and HFDAEP.

 ### MRI reconstruction
-'./HFDAEP_v1/DemoMRI/demo_MRI.m' is the demo of HF-DAEP for MRI reconstruction.
+'./HFDAEP_v1/DemoMRI/demo_MRI.m' is the demo of HF-DAEP_v1 for MRI reconstruction.
 ### CT reconstruction
-'./HFDAEP_v1/DemoCT/demo_CTRec.m' is the demo of HF-DAEP for CT reconstruction.
+'./HFDAEP_v1/DemoCT/demo_CTRec.m' is the demo of HF-DAEP_v1 for CT reconstruction.
 './HFDAEP_v1/DemoCT/ultilies/generateSystemMatrix.m' is used to generate the system matrix.

 ## HFDAEP_v2